How to create and consume Soap Web Service in ASP.NET Core

 Integrating with SOAP web services in .NET Core offers several advantages:

-2. Security: SOAP provides built-in security features such as WS-Security, which allows for message-level encryption and authentication.
+2. SOAP provides built-in security features such as WS-Security, which allows for message-level encryption and authentication.

 Before we start, Please make sure to have installed the following